 Scuba-Diving: We took a day-trip to Tulamben in northeastern Bali where there’s the USS Liberty Shipwreck underwater.
 The boat itself was massive, and the marine life was of huge varieties.
 The trip can be tiring as you are spending 2.5 hours in the car each way for the day, but it was worth it for us.

-Spa: Did I mention that you could get a 90-minute full Swedish massage for like $20 USD?
+Spa: Did I mention that you could get a 90-minute full Swedish massage for around $20 USD?
 It’s everywhere in Bali, so treat yourself!
 Make sure to partake in the traditional balinese massage.
 Its WAY different than any massage you’ve ever had!
 Sara still talks about it today as one of the most relaxing experiences of her life.

 Bonus fun fact: Kuta Cowboys still exist!
-They are basically super chill, tan and fun Indonesia locals that are into foreign chicks.
+They are basically super chill, tan and fun Indonesia locals that are into foreign chicks and their money.
 Bali romance anyone?

-Bali is super cheap compared to western standard, and with the exchange rate everyone will be an instant multi-millionaire!
-A lot of people visited Bali and never left.
+Bali is super cheap compared to Western standards, and with the exchange rate everyone will be an instant multi-millionaire!
+A lot of people visited Bali and never leave.
 It’s not hard to see why as Bali really is the whole package.
-You will meet some of the most friendly people in Bali, with cinematic landscapes, mountains, beaches and amazing food, what more can you ask for?
+You will meet some of the most friendly people in Bali, and with its cinematic landscapes, mountains, beaches and amazing food, what more can you ask for?

 Here’s a video of our trip, enjoy!

 When chatting with our guide Agung, he brought up the ever encroaching impact of increasing palm oil production in Indonesia.
-People are destroying rain forest for palm oil plantations, causing many endangered species such orangutans (Asian apes) and Sumatra tigers to lose their home.
-I am not going in details here but simply raising awareness.
-As a traveler who loves our planet earth so much, I believe as a traveler and consumer, we should learn about different issues and see how we can make better choices and hopefully make an impact for the better.
+Corporations are destroying Bali’s rain forests for palm oil plantations, causing many endangered species such orangutans (Asian apes) and Sumatra tigers to lose their home.
+I am not going in detail here, but simply raising awareness.
+As someone who loves our planet, I believe as a traveler and consumer, we should learn about different issues and see how we can make better choices and hopefully make an impact for the better.
 Click here to learn more.